scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/obsolete/analyzinganddefiningfinitestatemachinesforfeaturebehavior/index.md

 ---
 Title: Analyzing and defining Finite state machines for feature behavior
 ---
+#Analyzing and defining Finite state machines for feature behavior
 Our feature analysis is based on extracting execution traces of features.
 We define a feature to be a user-triggerable action.

 The goal of this project is to analyze the behavior of a systems features in terms of finite state machines.